 Nodes in Blender can be quite intimidating in the beginning but they are one of the most powerful tools that Blender provides.
 Today, we will be using a simple bump node to create an engraving effect.
-This kind of effect is useful in creating coins or rings or anything with detailed engravings if you are not going for full-on modelling or sculpting the details.
+This kind of effect is useful in creating coins or rings or anything with detailed engravings if you are not going for full-on modeling or sculpting the details.

 First things first, we are going to need an image of the engraving.
 The image is fed into the bump node as height info, which is then fed into the normal node.
 So the image translates into height information, which is how the engraving works.